cuba/PiuPiu/README.md

 You can create your own ResponseFuture for a variety of reasons.
 This can be used on another future's `join` or `replace` callback for some nice chaining.

-Here is an example of a response future that does an expesive operation in another thread.
+Here is an example of a response future that does an expensive operation in another thread.

 ```
-return ResponseFuture<UIImage>(action: { future in
+return ResponseFuture<UIImage>() { future in
     // This is an example of how a future is executed and fulfilled.
     DispatchQueue.global(qos: .background).async {
-        // lets make an expensive operation on a background thread.
+        // let's make an expensive operation on a background thread.
         // The success, updated and error callbacks will be synced on the main thread
         // So no need to sync back to the main thread.